 If you’ve been diagnosed with low vision, you may be worried about banging into the furniture or falling down the stairs.
+How can you make your home safer?
 These simple modifications will help you stay safe at home, even with limited vision.

 What is Low Vision?